 - a) Refusing development proposals that would lead to substantial harm or loss of significance of any designated heritage asset unless it can be clearly and unequivocally demonstrated that the development would offer significant public benefits and could not be located elsewhere. - b) Requiring robust evidence of the public benefits of any proposal that would result in less than substantial harm to a designated asset or its setting. - c) Ensuring the protection of Aymestrey's Grade 1 listed church and the Grade II listed church at Leinthall Earls and their historic settings.
-Development proposals shall maintain the openness and character of the settings and preserve and enhance views to and from the churches. - d) Ensuring the protection of Ancient Scheduled Monuments and their settings.
+Development proposals shall maintain the openness and character of the settings and preserve and enhance views to and from the churches, which make an important contribution to their significance. - d) Ensuring the protection of Ancient Scheduled Monuments and their settings.
 Development proposals shall preserve important views to and from the monuments and maintain their setting and character. - e) Protecting Registered Parks and Gardens and their wider setting.
-Development proposals should preserve the gardens and their settings including views to and from the gardens. - f) Demonstrating that consideration of all heritage assets, whether designated or not, and the historic environment have been fully considered in any proposals, carrying out a level of assessment appropriate to the significance of the asset and explaining how consideration of the asset and its setting has influenced the location, siting, scale and design of proposals. - g) Protecting recorded and unrecorded archaeology.
-Given the long history of the Parish and its important historical context, archaeological surveys will be required on previously undeveloped land. - h) Conserving the historic patterns of settlement within the Parish. - i) Encouraging development proposals that would restore or protect heritage assets that are in poor condition or otherwise under threat, including appropriate re-uses of the asset, where this is compliant with other policies within the NDP.
+Development proposals should preserve the gardens and their settings including views to and from the gardens. - f) Demonstrating that consideration of all heritage assets, whether designated or not, and the historic environment have been fully considered in any proposals, carrying out a level of assessment appropriate to the significance of the asset and explaining how consideration of the asset and its setting has influenced the location, siting, scale and design of proposals.

-j) Protecting ancient hedgerows and associated hedgerow patterns from any unnecessary removal as a consequence of development proposals.
+- g) Protecting recorded and unrecorded archaeology.
+Given the long history of the Parish and its important historical context Herefordshire Council Historic Environment Record must be consulted and if required archaeological surveys must be undertaken and any archaeological remains identified must be fully recorded and conserved in a manner appropriate to their significance. - h) Conserving the historic patterns of settlement within the Parish. - i) Encouraging development proposals that would restore or protect heritage assets that are in poor condition or otherwise under threat, including appropriate re-uses of the asset, where this is compliant with other policies within the NDP. - j) Protecting ancient hedgerows and associated hedgerow patterns from any unnecessary removal as a consequence of development proposals.